What is Buddhaghosa?

 Life and dating

 Almost nothing is reliably known about Buddhaghosa's life.
-The hagiographical Mahāvaṃsa and the later Buddhaghosuppatti place his birth in central India, give him a brahmin upbringing and a conversion to Buddhism on contact with a Theravāda monk, and record his journey to Sri Lanka in the early fifth century to access the Sinhala-language commentarial tradition that the Mahāvihāra at Anurādhapura had been compiling for centuries.
-The historical core under the legendary surface is thin: the dates are inferred from the texts he refers to and from the texts that begin to refer to him, which fix him as active around 410–450 CE; the working language was Pāli, the working setting was the Mahāvihāra, and the working method was the translation, redaction and synthesis of an existing Sinhala commentarial tradition into a Pāli corpus that could travel.
-The figure who emerges from the writings themselves is a methodically careful editor with a strong systematic instinct, working at the upper end of his tradition's intellectual capacities.
+The hagiographical Mahāvaṃsa and the later Buddhaghosuppatti place his birth in central India, give him a brahmin upbringing, and record his conversion to Buddhism after meeting a Theravāda monk.
+They also record his journey to Sri Lanka to access the Sinhala-language commentarial tradition kept at the Mahāvihāra monastery in Anurādhapura.
+The historical core is thin.
+His dates come from cross-referencing which texts he cites and which later texts cite him, placing him around 410–450 CE.
+He worked in Pāli, at the Mahāvihāra, and his method was to translate, edit, and synthesise an existing Sinhala tradition into a Pāli corpus that could travel.
+The writings show a methodically careful editor with a strong systematic instinct.

 The Visuddhimagga

-The Visuddhimagga — the Path of Purification — is Buddhaghosa's central work and the spine of the Theravāda curriculum since the fifth century.
-It is organised around the three trainings: sīla (ethical conduct), samādhi (concentration) and paññā (wisdom).
-The sīla section catalogues the precepts and the ascetic observances; the samādhi section presents the forty meditation subjects (kammaṭṭhānas) — including ānāpānasati (mindfulness of breath), the brahmavihāras, the four elements analysis and the cemetery contemplations — and treats their application to different temperaments with a graduated map of what each is for and what its near and far enemies are; the paññā section presents the analysis of the five aggregates, the twelve links of dependent origination, the three marks of existence and the cognitive process of insight.
-The text is unromantic and astonishingly thorough — twenty-three chapters running to roughly 800 pages of dense English in the Bhikkhu Ñāṇamoli translation that has carried the work into the modern dharma world.
-Its operational claim is that liberation is approachable along a graded sequence of trainable capacities, and that the curriculum is reliable enough to be transmitted across centuries without serious distortion.
-Whether one accepts the framework or not, the Visuddhimagga's analytic vocabulary — the brahmavihāra near and far enemies, the jhāna absorption sequence, the meditation-subject-by-temperament map — is the working vocabulary contemporary insight teachers inherit, even where the text itself is not on the syllabus and the Sanskrit-Pāli scaffolding has been quietly dropped.
+The Visuddhimagga, the Path of Purification, is Buddhaghosa's central work and has structured the Theravāda curriculum since the fifth century.
+It is organised around three trainings: sīla (ethical conduct), samādhi (concentration), and paññā (wisdom).
+The sīla section covers precepts and ascetic observances.
+The samādhi section presents forty meditation subjects (kammaṭṭhānas), including ānāpānasati (mindfulness of breath), the brahmavihāras, the four elements analysis, and cemetery contemplations.
+It maps each subject to different temperaments and names each meditation's near and far enemies.
+The paññā section analyses the five aggregates, the twelve links of dependent origination, the three marks of existence, and the cognitive process of insight.
+The text runs to roughly 800 pages of dense English in the Bhikkhu Ñāṇamoli translation.
+Its core claim is that liberation follows a graded sequence of trainable capacities, and that the curriculum is stable enough to transmit across centuries.
+The Visuddhimagga's analytic vocabulary is what contemporary insight teachers work with: the brahmavihāra near and far enemies, the jhāna absorption sequence, the meditation-subject-by-temperament map.
+This holds even where the text is not on the syllabus and the Pāli scaffolding has been quietly dropped.

 Influence and limits

-The text's influence has cut two ways.
-On the one hand the Theravāda curriculum's reliability across fifteen centuries — and the Burmese vipassanā revival's ability to reconstruct a working method from the canonical sources in the late nineteenth and early twentieth centuries — would not be intelligible without the Visuddhimagga's systematising work.
-Mahasi Sayadaw's twentieth-century reading of the Satipaṭṭhāna Sutta leans heavily on Buddhaghosa's commentary on the same text, as does the lay tradition that descends from U Ba Khin and S. N. Goenka, and the IMS lineage of Joseph Goldstein, Sharon Salzberg, Jack Kornfield and Tara Brach operates inside the framework Buddhaghosa fixed.
-On the other hand, the systematisation that makes the curriculum durable is also what its critics have long objected to: the Mahāyāna reading of prajñāpāramitā — most sharply in Nāgārjuna — treats the analytic vocabulary the Abhidhamma and Buddhaghosa carry forward as itself in need of the deconstruction the perfection of wisdom literature performs on it.
+Buddhaghosa's systematisation has shaped the tradition in two directions.
+It gave the Theravāda curriculum the stability to survive fifteen centuries of transmission.
+The Burmese vipassanā revival of the late nineteenth and early twentieth centuries drew directly on the Visuddhimagga to reconstruct a working meditation method.
+Mahasi Sayadaw's reading of the Satipaṭṭhāna Sutta leans on Buddhaghosa's commentary of the same text.
+The lay tradition of U Ba Khin and S. N. Goenka does the same.
+The IMS lineage of Joseph Goldstein, Sharon Salzberg, Jack Kornfield, and Tara Brach operates inside the framework Buddhaghosa fixed.
+The same systematisation that gives the curriculum durability is also what critics have long questioned.
+The Mahāyāna reading, most sharply in Nāgārjuna, treats the analytic vocabulary the Abhidhamma and Buddhaghosa carry forward as itself in need of deconstruction.
 The two readings have coexisted across the tradition; neither has displaced the other.

 Why he's in the lexicon

-Buddhaghosa is not represented in the index by any item recorded under his name — the Visuddhimagga exists in serviceable English translations but no row in the corpus currently indexes one.
-He earns the entry through cross-link weight: the brahmavihāra curriculum, the vipassanā framework, the theravada doctrinal core and the jhāna absorption sequence are all his redaction of an older corpus, and the modern teachers the index does cover work inside the architecture his text fixed.
-Treating him as an absent dependency rather than as a figure in his own right would obscure the line of transmission that the IMS-MBSR-clinical-mindfulness chain is the contemporary terminus of.
-The entry sits where it does for the same reason Ādi Śaṅkara's does on the Vedānta side: the systematiser who is no longer read in the trade volumes is the systematiser the trade volumes are still inside.
+Buddhaghosa does not appear in the index under any recorded item.
+The Visuddhimagga exists in serviceable English translations but no entry in the corpus currently indexes one.
+He earns his place through cross-link weight.
+The brahmavihāra curriculum, the vipassanā framework, the Theravāda doctrinal core, and the jhāna sequence are all his redactions of an older corpus.
+The modern teachers the index covers work inside the architecture his text fixed.
+To treat him as an absent dependency rather than a figure in his own right would obscure the line of transmission that the IMS-MBSR-clinical-mindfulness chain is the contemporary terminus of.
+He sits here for the same reason Ādi Śaṅkara does on the Vedānta side: the systematiser who is no longer read in trade volumes is still the systematiser those volumes are inside.